 You can also track event or social actions with the help of this.
 You will need to expand the JSON to include those.

 Check this guide to look at the detail explanation of JSON and how you can track multiple things.

 You can skip the scripts section as AMP for WordPress will automatically load the scripts based on elements present on the page.

 Enable SEO Options on AMP Pages

-By default, your SEO settings on regular site will not work on AMP pages.
+By default, your SEO settings on the regular site will not work on AMP pages.
 You need to make sure all your meta tags and other settings are carried over correctly.

 Luckily, Yoast has made it easy to implement with the WordPress Plugin – Glue for Yoast SEO & AMP.
-It is also available free on WordPress repository.
+It is also available free on the WordPress repository.